-The essence of my fine art photography is to explore and expand upon the visual impact of geologically exotic landscapes.
-This inspiration comes from my interest in exploring the natural world on paths less traveled, and, my career as a Professional Geologist that trained me to appreciate the Earth’s textures, colours and natural landforms.
-I have coupled this knowledge with my subjective & impressionistic interpretations of these remote landscapes to create my unique compositions.
+The essence of my fine art photography is the exploration of geologically exotic and remote landscapes.
+This inspiration comes from my interest in exploring the natural world on paths less traveled, and my career as a Professional Geologist that trained me to appreciate the Earth’s textures, colours and natural landforms.
+I have coupled my knowledge with a impressionistic aesthetic to create each of my unique compositions.

 I live at the foot of the Rocky Mountains in Calgary, Alberta, Canada and specialize in limited edition fine art landscape compositions based on my travels and experiences as a Professional Geologist.
 I have over 40 years of photographic experience and am internationally published in print and on the web.
 My passion is exploring exotic and remote landscapes away from the mainstream on paths less traveled, creating large images for wall display and multi-media.

 This web site hi-lights some of my fine art landscape photography and the original digital art I created from my unique images.
 If you find a composition which appeals to you, you can purchase a limited edition print directly from me.

 I am available for unique fine art commissions and custom photography work.
 Please contact by e-mail to discuss your requirements.

 >>> Iceland Waterfalls: Private Collection - Four fine art paper prints under glass depicting abstract Icelandic waterfall detail.
 Total area 6 sq. ft.

 >>> Canadian Colours: Private Collection - Four canvas panels totaling 25 sq. ft. of area depicting the colours of Western Canada.

 >>> Oil & Gas Facilities: Glenogle Energy Inc - Lobby display comprising 5 large black & white HDR canvas panels totaling 30 sq. ft. of area displaying oil & gas facilities in Northern Alberta.